-The learning materials and activities (synchronous and asynchronous) cover the underlying theory and consider issues of critical evaluation of the law through a combination practical questions and case studies.
+The learning materials and activities (synchronous and asynchronous) cover the underlying theory and consider issues of critical evaluation of banking and finance law through a combination practical questions and case studies.
 Successfully completing tasks set requires independent legal research drawing on variety of both primary and secondary materials and written and oral presentations by you.